Skip to main content

 How the Brain Works

-Every day, scientific research makes it possible to learn a little more about the brain, the seat of cognition, memory and emotions.
-From the anatomy of the brain to current knowledge about consciousness and various neurological diseases, discover our dossier on the brain.
+Every day, scientific research tells us a little more about the brain, the body’s control room for all cognition, memory and emotions.
+From the anatomy of the brain to the latest knowledge about consciousness and the different neurological diseases, you can learn more about the brain here.

 Why ?